 10. Patek Philippe – White Gold Calibre 89

 Only the Calibre 89 could feature in this list twice.
 This time the watch in question is the white gold version which was produced along with the others in 1989 to celebrate Pateks 150th anniversary.
 It features a white gold case, with Calibre 89 movement containing 1,278 components.

 Like all Calibre 89s, this watch features 33 complications including a hidden one-minute tourbillon, sunrise and sunset times, world time for 125 cities, leap year, equinox, solstice, lunar orbit and star chart.
 There is also a minute repeater, thermometer, barometer, hygrometer, altimeter and compass.

 The watch came up for sale at auction on April 24th, 2004 in Geneva where it was sold to a private collector for CHF 6,603,500 ($5,003,000 USD).
 Whoever bought it must be pleased with it, because it has not come back on the market since.

-But what are the most expensive watches in the world as of 2020?
+What are the 10 most expensive watches in the world in 2020?